University non-teaching staff threaten strike

 “While we had agreed that a sum of thirty billion naira should be made available for the payment of arrears of Earned Allowance for the three non-teaching unions, we had an embarrassing situation where only 25% of a sum of Twenty-Two Billion Naira, was paid to the non-teaching staff in a disbursement made in December 2021, which has only caused further confusion and dissatisfaction in the University System.

-“Till date, despite all entreaties, the arrears of National Minimum Wage being owed our members are yet to be paid.”
+“Till date, despite all entreaties, the arrears of National Minimum Wage being owed our members is yet to be paid.”

 According to JAC, “On the issue of Renegotiation of our 2009 Agreement, while other stakeholders can claim to have concluded their renegotiations and seeking implementation, the non-teaching staff unions of NASU and SSANU have not been invited for any meeting for almost two years now.
 This situation we find utterly unfortunate.

-“This was despite the fact that the Government had assured at the Conciliation Meeting that the Renegotiation exercise would be concluded within six weeks or latest by 31st December 2021.
+“This was despite the fact that Government had assured at the Conciliation Meeting that the Renegotiation exercise would be concluded within six weeks or latest by 31st December, 2021.

 “We wish to place on record that even the constitution of Governing Councils of

-Universities have only been partially done, like the Universities of Agriculture to date remain without Governing Councils.
+Universities has only been partially done, as the Universities of Agriculture till date remain without Governing Councils.

 “Having waited one whole year for the consummation of the Memorandum of Understanding and despite all peaceful entreaties, we wish to notify all stakeholders in the Nigerian Universities and Inter-University Centres; and indeed all Nigerians of the possible breakdown of industrial peace in the university system borne out of disrespect for Collective Bargaining Agreements reached with NASU and SSANU by Government.